jeanphilippelingrand/gallo-pinto/README.md

 # nica

-> Display travel photos from Nicaragua
+> Display travel photos from Nicaragua.
+> Main thing is the realtime update of the map when the user scrolls.
+> Also usage of vue-carousel of SSENSE.

 ## Build Setup